oheyjesse/chicken-in/README.md

 #### **Drew**

 >I loved getting in and getting this done.
-I found myself immediately drawn to the project managemant and team organization aspects of working in a team of coders- and threw myself into git, github, trello and all of those things.
+I found myself immediately drawn to the project management and team organization aspects of working in a team of coders- and threw myself into git, github, trello and all of those things.
 Git is an interesting challenge, and we had a few stumbles early on, but mostly corrected them by sticking to our git workflow.
 >
 >Project Scope was probably the biggest challenge.
 It wasn't far in that I realised how much we had to achieve.
 As a result, we had to opt out of TDD (time didn't seem to allow for it), and that was a real shame, to me.
 If I could do over, I'd choose a smaller project, and full test it as I go.
 >